-When I was a child I wasn’t thinking about owning a dog training and pet service business in Miami Florida.
+When I was a child, I wasn’t thinking about owning a dog training and pet service business in Los Angeles California.
 I wanted to play basketball just like Michael Jordan; I would watch him jump so high, run so fast, expertly shoot a ball from 30 feet away (nothing but net) into a little basket 10 feet high, all while running and being chased by others.

 I arrived at the basketball court, with my new, fresh high-tops, Air Jordan basketball sneakers, a brand new basketball I received for my birthday and I was all set, right?
-Wrong, no one told me that the physiological mechanics of running, timing, speed, consistency, quickness, coordination, balance, strength and innate ability were all conditional to my success.
+Wrong.
+No one told me that the physiological mechanics of running, timing, speed, consistency, quickness, coordination, balance, strength, conditioning, and innate ability were all conditional to my success.

 Teaching Dog Training